proudloyaltier/timedia/README.md

 # TiTanium
-Source code for a new browser developed by TiMedia.
+Source code for a new browser developed by TiMedia and built on :electron:.

 ## What is TiTanium?
 TiTanium is a brand new browser developed by TiMedia.